Unknown Soldier (DC Comics): Jack Helfer

+Moses Lwanga

 Unknown Soldier was re-imagined by writer Joshua Dysart in 2008, under DC's Vertigo imprint.
 This new version moves the story to Africa, set against the backdrop of the ongoing Lord's Resistance Army insurgency of Uganda in 2002.

 The series features artwork by Alberto Ponticelli, Pat Masioni, Oscar Celestini, José Villarrubia, Dave Johnson; and lettering by Clem Robins.

 Dr. Moses Lwanga is a philanthropic-minded doctor.
 Born in Uganda, his family fled to the United States when he was a child, escaping the rule of Idi Amin.
 A born pacifist, Moses excelled academically in America, eventually becoming a medical doctor in Harvard with his parents' support.
 In 2000, Moses returned to Uganda to work with the disadvantaged people of his native land.
 There, he met his wife, Sera, a Christian doctor from the Ganda people.
-Moses and Sera work together to help the Acholi people of Northern Uganda, refugees caught in the middle of the Lord's Resistance Army insurgency in Acholiland.
+Moses and Sera work together to help the Acholi people of northern Uganda, refugees caught in the middle of the Lord's Resistance Army insurgency in Acholiland.
 As the series progresses, Moses continues struggling to do what is right, his two personalities constantly battling.
 While he wants to do good and protect the innocent from those who would seek to exploit and harm them, he cannot repress his violent thoughts upon seeing how low mankind can sink.

 Moses is constantly haunted by dreams of him killing the people around him easily and brutally, including his wife.
 Disturbed by these nightmares, the violence surrounding the field hospital and his treatment of various injuries caused by the fighting strip away his deteriorating moral compass.
 He finally breaks, running from a hospital camp in response to the alleged rape of a girl, where he comes in to contact with child rebel fighters.
 He disarms and kills one, finally shattering his pacifist beliefs, which causes him to take a rock and self-mutilate his face in a violent delirium.
 He is taken in by a local Catholic convent that is attempting to shelter girls from rebel groups that come to take them as wives, and his face is bandaged.
 As he is coming to grips with his violent killing, the convent is attacked and the girls are all captured, with the rebel leader only giving up ten to the convent's Australian nun who comes begging for their freedom.
 Moses takes it upon himself to rescue the remaining twenty, and ends up murdering even more child militants in the process, using some innate combat skills that he fails to understand the source of.
 These events attract the attention of the CIA, who coerce an AWOL operative in the area, Jack Lee Howl, to track him down.